opensvc/docs.opensvc.com/source/virtualization.docker.rst

 * `How do I host multiple Docker installations on the same host (dev, test, preproduction, ...) ? <virtualization.docker.multiple_docker_instances.html>`_
 * `Lots of people use Docker in my company, how do I setup a disaster recovery solution ? <virtualization.docker.disaster_recovery_plan.html>`_
 * `Lots of people use Docker in my company, how do I chargeback docker usage depending on image or container count or even used space ? <virtualization.docker.chargeback.html>`_
+* `What kind of Docker architecture could I use in my company ? <virtualization.docker.enterprise_architecture.html>`_

 OpenSVC product will be used to encapsulate docker's containers like any other vm/container already supported (like kvm, xen, lxc, zones, jails, hpvm, ovm, ...)